 In an anxious mood I start the trip towards Bandar Lengeh.
 Darryl had advised me it would perhaps better for me to take the bus.
-I would be without his guarding support, although he said that I was more supporting him than vice verse.
+I would be without his guarding support, although he said that I was more supporting him than the other way around.
 He said it would perhaps be a struggle for me, dealing with all the police asking for my passport, checking my misshaped visa.

 After 10 days cycling together with Darryl I knew I would miss his company, as it is easier out here being with male company than on my own.
 Yet, I know my capacities.
 It’s easy to loose your confidence while you are confined, either in a hotel room or by words or by the city you are in.
 None of this is as spacy as the nature cycling through.
 Only by being surrounded with the pureness and vastness of the nature will you be able to look at your true feelings and capacities in full truth.
 Besides, what are we talking about?
 I am just cycling in Iran, nothing that outrageous.